 Hypoxic blackout (breathholding or purposeful hyperventilation before going underwater).

-For a more in-depth look into each of these factors, head to the Royal Life Saving Australia website here.
+For a more in-depth look into each of these factors, head to the Royal Life Saving Australia website here or the Royal Life Saving New Zealand website here.

 Staying safe around water